robtweed/ewd-qoper8/guide.md

 });
 ```

-As you can see above, the on(‘response’) handler callback function provides two arguments:
+As you can see above, the on('response') handler callback function provides two arguments:
 - **resultsObj**: the raw incoming results object, sent from the worker process.
 - **pid**: the process Id of the worker that handled the original message and sent this response

 How you handle each returned message and what you do with it is up to you.
-Within the `on(‘response’)` handler’s callback function, `‘this’` provides access to all of the master process’s
+Within the `on('response')` handler's callback function, `'this'` provides access to all of the master process's
 properties and methods.

-Note that your `on(‘response’)` handler function method intercepts all messages returned by worker processes, including ewd-qoper8’s own ones.
-You’ll be able to distinguish them because their type will have ‘qoper8-‘ as a prefix.
+Note that your `on('response')` handler function method intercepts all messages returned by worker processes, including ewd-qoper8's own ones.
+You'll be able to distinguish them because their type will have 'qoper8-' as a prefix.

 For a worked example, take a look at test6.js in the /tests folder:
 ```javascript